Skip to content

 p8

-This trace demonstrates a looping access pattern.
+This trace exhibits a looping access pattern.

 OLTP